Projective simulation with generalization: Introduction

 Here we present a simple dynamical mechanism which allows the PS network to evolve, through experience, to a network that represents and exploits similarities in the perceived percepts, i.e.\ to a network that can generalize.
-This mechanism, which is inspired by the wildcard notion of LCS \cite{Holland76,Holland86,2009_LCS_Review}, is based on a process of abstraction which is systematic, autonomous, and, most importantly, requires no explicit prior knowledge of the agent.
-This is in contrast with common generalization methods in RL, such as function approximation, which often require additional input \cite{2010_Ponsen}.
+Using such a network we address the problem of RL in task environments, which require some aspects of generalization (function approximation) to be solved.
+Standard approaches to such task environments rely on external machinery, a function approximator, which then has to be combined to otherwise ``raw", tabular, RL machinery, e.g. temporal difference learning model-free methods such as Q-learning and SARSA.
+In contrast, to achieve the same goal, here we use the more elaborate structure of the PS model, which is not represented by a table, but by a directed graph, rather than external machinery, e.g., such as in the case of Q-learning~\cite{melo2008analysis,2015_QL_Nature}.
+Naturally, our proposed machinery also internally realizes a function approximator, but its structure and updates arise from the very basic learning rules of the PS model.
+The generalization mechanism, which is inspired by the wildcard notion of LCS~\cite{Holland76,Holland86,2009_LCS_Review}, is based on a process of abstraction which is systematic, autonomous, and, most importantly, requires no explicit prior knowledge of the agent.
+This is in contrast with common RL models with a function approximator, which often require additional prior knowledge in terms of an additional input~\cite{2010_Ponsen}.
 Moreover, we show that once the PS agent is provided with this machinery which allows it to both \emph{categorize} and \emph{classify}, the rest of the expected characteristics we listed above follow directly from the basic learning rules of the PS agent.
 In particular, we show that \emph{relevant} generalizations are learned, that the agent \emph{associates} correct actions to generalized properties, and that the entire generalization scheme is \emph{flexible}, as required.